Does your B2B or B2C content marketing program suffer from writer’s block?

 Writers aren’t the only ones who can have writer’s block.
-Your company may have a long list of world-beating topics and marketing ideas, but they can only have an impact once they’re written.
+Your company may have a long list of world-beating topics and content marketing ideas, but they can only have an impact once they’re written.
 Too often, great ideas languish in company files because finding a reliable, experienced writer can seem like a daunting task.
 Putting it off becomes a kind of corporate “writer’s block” that prevents your market from hearing your full message.

-Here’s some good news: If you’re here, you’re already on the way to unblocking your marketing bottleneck and telling your story to your audience.
+Here’s some good news: If you’re here, you’re already on the way to unblocking your content marketing bottleneck and telling your story to your audience.

 The most compelling stories are crafted by experienced storytellers

-Brand, industry and audience knowledge are crucial to effective marketing—and so is good storytelling.
+Brand, industry and audience knowledge are crucial to effective content marketing—and so is good storytelling.
 A skilled and experienced writer helps you move prospects to action with a narrative that cements your brand’s authority and trustworthiness and makes decisions easier for your customers.